aenjojo/autumn-ui/README.md

 ```

 ## Note
-This package still in early development mode
+This package ~~still in early development mode~~ is archived, because a new package with a new name and new goals currently developed privately.